onflow/flow/docs/content/concepts/variable-transaction-fees.md

     SetPayer(myAddress)
 ```

+### Maximum transaction fees of a transaction

+The maximum possible fees the payer could pay for a transaction can be calculated as the inclusion cost plus the execution cost as if the transaction was executed with execution effort equal to the transactions specified execution effort limit.

+The payer will never pay more than this amount for the transaction.

 ## Optimizing Cadence code to reduce effort

 Several optimizations can lead to reduced execution time of transactions.
 Below is a list of some practices.
 This list is not exhaustive but rather exemplary.